msummersgill/RcppWavelet/README.md

 ### Core Functionality

-`RcppWavelet::analyze()` and `RcppWavelet::analyzeParallel()` are two functions that execute a continuous wavelet transform on an input numeric vector.
-Inputs and outputs are identical, but `analyzeParallel()` uses `openmp` to enable multi-threading.
+`RcppWavelet::analyze()` executes a continuous wavelet transform on an input numeric vector.
+Specifying `cores > 1` uses `openmp` to enable multi-threading.
 Since the calculation of coefficients for each band can be executed independently, the processing time is substantially reduced for each additional core used.

 Two wavelets are currently implemented: Morlet and Paul.